r3wald/espurna-wiki/PlatformIO.md

 * [my92xx](https://github.com/xoseperez/my92xx) (11)
 * [NoFUSS](https://bitbucket.org/xoseperez/nofuss.git) (12)

+Notes in the list above:

-(1): The firmware will be compiled either with AsyncMqttClient or PubSubClient, depending on the MQTT_USE_ASYNC setting.
+1. The firmware will be compiled either with AsyncMqttClient or PubSubClient, depending on the MQTT_USE_ASYNC setting.
 Default to use AsyncMqttClient.
-(2): The firmware will be compiled either with Wire or Brzo I2C, depending on the I2C_USE_BRZO setting.
+1. The firmware will be compiled either with Wire or Brzo I2C, depending on the I2C_USE_BRZO setting.
 Defaults to use the standard Wire library.
-(3): Required when either MHZ19_SUPPORT, PMSX003_SUPPORT or V9261F_SUPPORT are set to 1 (sensor).
+1. Required when either MHZ19_SUPPORT, PMSX003_SUPPORT or V9261F_SUPPORT are set to 1 (sensor).
-(4): Required for some LED controller with IR receivers.
+1. Required for some LED controller with IR receivers.
-(5): Required when MDNS_CLIENT_SUPPORT is set to 1.
+1. Required when MDNS_CLIENT_SUPPORT is set to 1.
-(6): Required when DALLAS_SUPPORT is set to 1 (sensor).
+1. Required when DALLAS_SUPPORT is set to 1 (sensor).
-(7): Required when PMSX003_SUPPORT is set to 1 (sensor).
+1. Required when PMSX003_SUPPORT is set to 1 (sensor).
-(8): Required when RF_SUPPORT is set to 1.
+1. Required when RF_SUPPORT is set to 1.
-(9): Required when ALEXA_SUPPORT is set to 1.
+1. Required when ALEXA_SUPPORT is set to 1.
 This is the default value.
-(10): Required when HLW8012_SUPPORT is set to 1 (sensor).
+1. Required when HLW8012_SUPPORT is set to 1 (sensor).
-(11): Required when using LIGHT_PROVIDER_MY92XX.
+1. Required when using LIGHT_PROVIDER_MY92XX.
-(12): Required when NOFUSS_SUPPORT is set to 1.
+1. Required when NOFUSS_SUPPORT is set to 1.

 These libraries are automatically installed once you first try to build the project.
 But if you are updating to a newer version it's always a good idea to **manually force them to update**: